happygoals/haemin-ryu-devlog/_posts/2020-03-02-Intern-program-brings-problem-solving-skills.md

 # Intern Program Brings Problem-solving Skills

-## Questions that I asked My supervisor on the First Day of Internship
+## Questions that I asked my supervisor on the First Day of Internship
 1. What skills will I need to grow?
 2. How can i be a valuable team member?
 3. How will I fit into the culture?